opendocsg/slw-judgments-backfill/2002_SGCA_34/report.md

 20     We entirely agreed as we found his conclusions to be sound.
 It must also be observed at this stage that direct evidence

 ## of a conspiracy will be rarely available.
-In Public Prosecutor v Sugianto & Anor [1994] 2 SLR 1, the Court of Appeal reiterated
+In Public Prosecutor v Sugianto & Anor <span class="citation">[1994] 2 SLR 1</span>, the Court of Appeal reiterated

 at page 16:

  ...
 The essential ingredient of a conspiracy is agreement.
-(See the judgment of the Court of Appeal in Lai Kam Loy & Ors v PP [1994] 1 SLR 787) From the very nature of a conspiracy, direct evidence will hardly ever be available.
+(See the judgment of the Court of Appeal in Lai Kam Loy & Ors v PP <span class="citation">[1994] 1 SLR 787</span>) From the very nature of a conspiracy, direct evidence will hardly ever be available.
 It is evident, therefore, that the existence of a conspiracy will have to be inferred from the evidence and all the surrounding circumstances of the case.

 21     In the appeal before us, the grounds of appeal put forward were exclusively concerned with the trial court’s findings of